 Purpose:

 The State, through Graduate Medical Education New and Expanded Program Grants (hereafter GME Grants), seeks to meet its growing healthcare needs and grow its physician workforce by increasing support for training.
 Given limited resources, the State has chosen to focus this application on increasing the number of physicians with primary care and/or mental health training.
+In addition to the main focus of primary care and/or mental health, there also could be consideration for some other needed specialties such as general surgery.

 Section II: Award Information